 The unlock is specificity.
 Generic “customers also bought” recommendations are a commodity.
 Where AI compounds is in behavioral prediction: identifying which customer segment, at which stage of the buying cycle, responds to which product combination – and updating those predictions continuously as new purchase data comes in.

-For stores with large catalogs (5,000+ SKUs) or high repeat-purchase rates, recommendation quality becomes a meaningful revenue lever.
-A 2–3 percentage point improvement in conversion on high-traffic collection pages is the difference between a tool that pays for itself and one that sits in the dashboard.
+For stores with larger catalogs or strong repeat-purchase behavior, recommendation quality becomes a meaningful revenue lever.
+Even modest conversion improvement on high-traffic collection pages can be the difference between a tool that pays for itself and one that sits in the dashboard.

 2. Customer Support Automation

 Customer support is one of the highest-ROI applications of AI for ecommerce brands.
 Most inbound support volume – order status, returns, size questions, shipping delays – is repetitive and rule-based.
-Industry benchmarks put AI deflection rates at 60–80% for stores with well-documented policies and clean order data.
-The remaining 20–40% are complex cases that still require human judgment.
+Well-instrumented teams often see meaningful deflection when policies are documented and live order data is accessible, but the exact rate depends on catalog complexity, order edge cases, and escalation design.
+Complex cases still require human judgment.
+Our guide to AI customer service automation breaks down where that line usually falls.

 The tools range from off-the-shelf chat solutions (Tidio, Gorgias AI, Intercom) to custom-built systems that integrate directly with your OMS, 3PL, and returns platform.
 The off-the-shelf options work well for stores with standard return policies and simple order flows.
 Custom becomes necessary when your support logic is complex – multiple warehouse locations, subscription products, international tax handling, or high-volume B2B accounts with custom pricing.